 - State at least three use cases for transaction security.

 The answer is, you don’t.
-Instead, you have Transaction Security watch for you.
+Instead, Transaction Security watches for you.

 Available—Any policy you create, plus the example